Our 100-year-old house has me doing things I never thought I would have to do. Most recently, I have learned to restore antique brass light fixtures.

 It was my father-in-law who suggested using Simichrome polish.
 He was visiting and told me that he had been using it for the past 50 years to polish and restore metal.

 We got some and tried it out with the dremel polishing tips.
 The effect was amazing.
-Within a few seconds the polished areas changed color from a dirty brown to a mirrored gold.
+Within a few seconds, the polished areas changed color from a dirty brown to a mirrored gold.
 So, I ordered bulk polishing tips and got to work.
 I used cotton swabs to apply a bit of the Simichrome to a small area and then used the Dremel to polish it to a shine.
 Because the design of the sconces was so intricate, it was difficult to get into all of the crevices.
 I wasn’t too concerned about this because I didn’t actually want the sconces to look brand new.
+(We just didn’t want them to look like they hadn’t been cleaned in the last several decades.)
 The polishing process was extremely time consuming.
 I spent about six hours on each sconce and had to order even more polishing tips for the Dremel.
 By the end, I was pretty tired of polishing, but I think it was worth it.

 I have a few tips for anyone considering a similar project: